Last Updated on September 23, 2022 by

 Difference between IKEA and MUJI

 From the table, you can tell that MUJI and IKEA have a lot of differences even though they share the same concept of minimalism.
 IKEA is known worldwide because of its affordability and uniqueness.
-Almost everyone has heard of their ready assemble furniture, if not their shop by room concept.
+Almost everyone has heard of their ready assemble furniture, if not their shop-by-room concept.

 On the other hand, MUJI is not as famous, which could be attributed to their no-brand strategy or that they have very few stores in the US.
-Suppose you are into minimalistic and modern style, whether Japanese or Scandinavian, look into both stores to find something that works for you.
+Suppose you are into minimalistic and modern styles, whether Japanese or Scandinavian, look into both stores to find something that works for you.
 One common thing with both brands is their affordability and functionality, so you can’t go wrong with either brand.

 Frequently asked questions